World Cup 2022: When will Gareth Southgate announce squad for Qatar? Which teams have qualified for Qatar 2022?

 The Premier League will be on hold while the World Cup takes place.

-The season started a week earlier than usual on August 6 and the final round of matches will be on May 28, 2023, a week later than the end of last season's campiagn.
+The season started a week earlier than usual on August 6 and the final round of matches will be on May 28, 2023, a week later than the end of last season's campaign.

 The last round of matches will take place on November 12/13 before players head off to Qatar, giving them around a week with their international teams to prepare for the World Cup.